-Expenses for the nine-month period ended September 30, 2020 were \$115.1 million versus \$111.3 million for the same period in 2019, an increase of \$3.8 million or 3.4%, due to the factors discussed below.
-As a percentage of sales, expenses were 9.5% in the period, versus 10.7% during the comparative period in 2019.
+Expenses for the three-month period ended December 31, 2020 were \$42.7 million as compared to \$36.3 million for the comparative quarter in 2019, an increase of \$6.4 million or 17.6%, due to the factors discussed below.
+As a percentage of sales, expenses were 10.6% in the quarter, compared to 12.4% during the comparative quarter in 2019.

-Distribution, selling and administration expenses increased by \$2.9 million, or 3.6%, to \$82.9 million in the first nine months of 2020, from \$80.0 million in the comparative period of 2019, mainly due to increased sales activity resulting in higher personnel costs.
-This increase was partially offset by a decrease in certain other non-essential operating expenditures during the second and third quarters of 2020, as the Company continued to take cost-reduction measures in response to the Pandemic.
-As a percentage of sales, these expenses were 6.8% in the period, compared to 7.7% during the same period in 2019.
+Distribution, selling and administration expenses increased by \$4.4 million or 17.2%, from \$25.8 million to \$30.3 million.
+The increase was mainly due to increased sales activity resulting in higher personnel costs.
+This increase was partially offset by a decrease in certain other non-essential operating expenditures, as the Company continued to take cost-reduction measures in response to the Pandemic.
+As a percentage of sales, these expenses were 7.5% in the quarter, compared to 8.8% during the same quarter in 2019.

-Depreciation and amortization expenses increased by \$882,000 or 2.8%, from \$31.3 million to \$32.2 million.
-Depreciation and amortization expenses for the Distribution segment increased by \$676,000, largely as a result of certain previously acquired assets within the Distribution segment having been placed in use.
-Depreciation and amortization expense for the Forestry segment increased by \$206,000, mainly due to amortization of certain intangible assets acquired in 2019.
+Depreciation and amortization expenses increased by \$2.0 million or 18.6%, from \$10.5 million to \$12.5 million.
+Depreciation and amortization for the Distribution segment were largely in line with the fourth quarter of 2019.
+Depreciation and amortization expense for the Forestry segment increased by \$1.9 million, partially due to amortization of certain intangible assets acquired at the end of 2019.
+Additionally, the Company revised assumptions regarding the expected useful lives of certain Forestry equipment.